-Frost becomes more widespread when the temperature falls below 32°F with a freeze possible.
+Frost becomes more widespread when the temperature falls to 32°F or below with a freeze possible.

-A hard freeze is possible when temperatures are ≤ 28 °F.
+A hard freeze is possible when temperatures are $\leq 28^{\circ}$ F.

 Some protective measures may include;

 - Bring plants inside or under some sort of cover. - Covering your plants with a light weight fabric. - Water the soil BEFORE as wet soils retain heat better. - Heaters, smudge pots or wind machines to mix the air so the average temperature near the ground is raised.